b.1896 - d.1982

-Thus began an illustrious career that would span more than siz decades and delight millions throughout the world.
+Thus began an illustrious career that would span more than six decades and delight millions throughout the world.
 The "Vargas Girl" has since become an American icon like none other.

-The Depression brought an end to the lavish Ziegfeld productions, but a new monolithic entertainment industr was developing in Southern California.
-Alberto and his beloved wife Anna-Mae Clift relocated to Los Angeles and began working with such movie producers as Fox, Paramount and Warner Brothers, painting promotional works of the stars and creating fabulous set designs.
+The Depression brought an end to the lavish Ziegfeld productions, but a new monolithic entertainment industry was developing in Southern California.
+Alberto and his beloved wife Anna-Mae Clift relocated to Los Angeles and began working with such movie producers as Fox, Paramount, and Warner Bros., painting promotional works of the stars and creating fabulous set designs.

 During the 1950s, Alberto completed his now legendary "Legacy Nudes".
 These twelve masterful watercolor paintings were considered by Vargas to be among his best work.
 Inspired by his love and concern for his wife, Vargas toiled over these paintings until they were flawless.
 To truly comprehend the essence of Alberto one must understand his relationship with Anna Mae, his beloved wife and companion for forty-four years.
 As a couple, they protected and nourished each other through mutual devotion.
 United in love and aligned in purpose, their magic touched all who knew them.

 From 1960 to 1975, Vargas was again in the international limelight through the monthly publishing of his paintings in Playboy Magazine, thus bringing "Vargas Girls" to a whole new generation of admirers.